jcmarchi/Github-Flavored-Markdown-Syntax/Text-Formatting_Paragraphs.md

 This is another paragraph
 that should also be in bold!**

-As you can see, the bold element (\*\*) was not rendered, thus it got exposed.
+As you can see the paragraph was rendered correctly but not the bold element (\*\*), which got exposed.
 To prevent such problem, make sure you properly close the _formatting elements_ if they are to existe all the way to the end of the paragraph.

 Here how it should be done: